 Let’s start with achiote paste.
 Achiote paste is made from annatto seeds, spices and tomato and it has a vibrant orange-red colour.
 It has a very unique, mild earthy notes and gives the pork a distinct flavour unlike anything you have ever tasted before.
 You can find achiote in gourmet grocers or online at Fireworks Foods.
 You simply blitz the achiote paste with water, vinegar, garlic and onion to prepare the marinade, pop it in a pressure cooker with the pork and let it magically melt away.
 It’s that easy!

-Pork leg is best for this recipe as it is most flavoursome and shreds beautifully when cooked.
+Pork leg is my preferred cut for this recipe as it is most flavoursome and shreds beautifully when cooked, but you could also use pork shoulder.
 If you prefer a thicker sauce simply simmer the liquid at the final stage to reduce the sauce to your desired consistency.
 Be mindful that the pork does soak up quite bit of liquid once shredded so I would shred the meat first.

 Now onto the all important gluten free corn tortillas.
 If you have time to prepare them by hand, great.
 If you don’t I recommend Dona Cholita organic corn tortillas.
 They taste exactly like a freshly handmade tortilla and are hands down the best gluten free tortillas I have ever purchased.
 You will find Dona Cholita tortillas in the frozen section of limited grocers (head to their site for stockists).
 Simply thaw the tortillas when ready to use and heat over direct fire to warm.
 I prefer to place the tortilla directly over the fire on my stovetop for a crispier edge but if you prefer to warm them in a dry frypan that is also fine.

 One last thing.
 The pork is even more intensely flavoured the next day so it will be back to back tacos for a couple of days.
 Hope you don’t mind!